Jan Cress Dondi

 It was a time before GPS.
 Skies could kill.
 And luck held your fate.

-Jan Cress Dondi's journey began in Hillsboro, IL, where the inspiration for The Navigator’s Letter took root.
+Jan Cress Dondi's journey began in Hillsboro, Illinois, where the inspiration for The Navigator’s Letter took root.
 With thirty years experience in legal writing and research, she learned to trace facts with precision, following threads of the past—across time, language, and continents.
-Her pursuit was personal—a labor of love of family—a desir
+Her pursuit was personal—a labor of love of family—a

-Jan Cress Dondi's journey began in Hillsboro, IL, where the inspiration for The Navigator’s Letter took root.
+Jan Cress Dondi's journey began in Hillsboro, Illinois, where the inspiration for The Navigator’s Letter took root.
 With thirty years experience in legal writing and research, she learned to trace facts with precision, following threads of the past—across time, language, and continents.
 Her pursuit was personal—a labor of love of family—a desire to connect historical truth with the human experience.
 The culmination of which has enriched this narrative with depth and authenticity.

 Hundreds of letters from

-two bomber navigators—John B. and Bob—and a POW diary together with historical documents became the backbone of this book.
+two B-24 navigators—John B. and Bob—and a POW diary together with historical documents became the backbone of this book.
 Clues led Dondi on an emotional search for answers, one that carried her across the globe—to her father’s POW camp in Romania, the military archives in Germany, her uncle’s military base in England—where she pieced together a deeply human story of war, courage and love—one that had waited decades to be told.

 (Photo: SnapBack Films & Photography)